Albert ARISTIDE MAMILO

 Thesis project

-Provisional title: - Dynamics and essential components in the process of returning to public water management within the Montpellier intercommunality in 2014: sociology of an eminently political decision
+Provisional title: – Key dynamics and components in the process of returning water services to public management within the Montpellier intermunicipal area in 2014: sociology of an eminently political decision

-Water resources have been managed and shared in a wide variety of ways, depending on the time, place, scale and social and cultural systems involved.
-Generally speaking, all these models of water governance have asserted and protected water's character as a public or common good.
+Water resources have been managed and shared in a wide variety of ways depending on the era, location, scale, and social and cultural systems involved.
+Generally, all of these water governance models have affirmed and protected the public or common good nature of water.

-In recent years, however, private water management seems to have become the dominant model.
-In France, the proportion of public service delegations is almost reversed compared to the rest of the world: almost 80% of the water supply is managed by Suez, Veolia and Saur, and since the late 1980s, there has been a general mood that private management of all goods is far better than public management, which is supposed to be bureaucratic and inefficient.
+In recent years, however, private water management has become the dominant model.
+In France, the proportion of public service delegation is almost the reverse of the rest of the world: nearly 80% of water supply is managed by Suez, Veolia, and Saur, and since the late 1980s, there has been a general consensus that private management of all assets is much better than public management, which is considered bureaucratic and inefficient.

-This vision of governance has been in crisis since the mid-2000s, when it came up against a movement advocating the remunicipalization of water.
-This has been demonstrated in a large number of cities in France and in the majority of European cities, highlighting the fact that public management involving citizens, politicians and public authority employees in the decision-making process can enable social and sustainable management that protects this natural resource (Le Strat Anne., 2010, "Paris : comment une collectivité peut reprendre en main la gestion de l'eau," article written for the French edition of Reclaiming Public Water).
+This vision of governance has been in crisis since the mid-2000s, coming up against a movement advocating the remunicipalization of water.
+This has been demonstrated in many cities in France and in most European cities, emphasizing the fact that public management that involves citizens, politicians, and employees of the Régie in the decision-making process can enable social and sustainable management that protects this natural resource (Le Strat Anne., 2010, "Paris: how a local authority can take back control of water management," article written for the French edition of Reclaiming Public Water).

-In 2014, the report from the Observatoire des services publics d'eau et d'assainissement (SISPEA), indicates that, 69% of public drinking water services are under direct management, covering a population of nearly 25 million, or 39% of the French population.
-Delegated services, on the other hand, account for 31% of services, but cover almost 61% of the population, or some 41 million inhabitants.
+In 2014, the report by the Observatory of Public Water and Sanitation Services (SISPEA) indicated that 69% of public drinking water services are directly managed, covering a population of nearly 25 million inhabitants, or 39% of the French population.
+Services managed by delegated operators, on the other hand, represent 31% of services but cover nearly 61% of the population, or approximately 41 million inhabitants.

-The question of choosing management methods from ideological, political, technical, economic, environmental and other angles has been the subject of numerous studies, tending to demonstrate that decision-makers' choices are made from purely universalist angles.
-However, in the light of the example of Montpellier in 2014, I wish to demonstrate that a study of the mental schemas of decision-makers can transcend this debate and provide a better understanding of what goes on in local authorities when they change the way their services are managed.
+The question of choosing management methods from ideological, political, technical, economic, environmental, and other perspectives has been the subject of numerous studies, which tend to show that decision-makers' choices were made solely on the basis of purely universalist considerations.
+However, in light of the example of Montpellier in 2014, I would like to demonstrate that a study of the mental frameworks of decision-makers can help to transcend this debate and provide a better understanding of what is at stake in local authorities that are changing the way they manage their services.

 Under the supervision of Emmanuel Négrier, Director of Research, CEPEL – University of Montpellier.